IBM watsonx.ai

 Mistral AI's Large model is available on the IBM watsonx.ai platform as a fully managed solution, as well as an on-premise deployment.

-The following solutions outline the steps to query Mistral Large on the SaaS version of IBM watsonx.ai.
+The following sections outline the steps to query Mistral Large on the SaaS version of IBM watsonx.ai.

 The following items are required:

-• A Service ID with an access policy enabling the use of the Watson Lachine Learning service.
+IBM_CLOUD_PROJECT_ID) - A Service ID with an access policy enabling the use of the Watson Machine Learning service.

-To enable access to the API, you must make sure that:
+To enable access to the API, ensure that:

-• Your Service ID has been added to the project as EDITOR,
+- Your Service ID has been added to the project as

 You can query Mistral Large using either IBM's SDK or plain HTTP calls.

-The examples below leverage the mistral-common Python package to properly format the user messages with special tokens.
-It is strongly recommended to avoid passing raw strings and handle special tokens manually: this might result in silent tokenization errors that would highly degrade the quality of the model output.
+The examples below use the mistral-common Python package to properly format user messages with special tokens.
+Avoid passing raw strings or handling special tokens manually, as this may result in silent tokenization errors that degrade model output quality.

 You will need to run your code from a virtual environment with the following packages:

-In the following snippet, your API key will be used to generate an IAM token, then the call to the model is performed using this token for authentication.
+In the following snippet, your API key generates an IAM token, and the model call uses this token for authentication.

 from ibm_watsonx_ai import Credentials